 Cellist Emily Taubl has attracted attention for her expressive playing and uncommon poise.
-She has been featured in The New York Times as a musician of great promise, and was called “an outstanding cellist with a bright future” by the Hartford Courant.
-Having performed throughout the country, she has appeared as a concerto soloist with the Hartford Symphony, Burlington Chamber Orchestra, Vermont Philharmonic, Granite State Symphony, Boston Virtuosi, New England String Ensemble, Nashua Chamber Orchestra, and the Juilliard Pre-College Symphony.
+She has been called “an outstanding cellist with a bright future” by the Hartford Courant, and serves as the Principal Cellist of the Springfield Symphony (MA).
+Having performed throughout the country, she has appeared as a concerto soloist with the Hartford Symphony, Boston Virtuosi, New England String Ensemble, Nashua Chamber Orchestra, Burlington Chamber Orchestra, Granite State Symphony, Vermont Philharmonic, University of Vermont Symphony Orchestra and the Juilliard Pre-College Symphony.

-Emily teaches at the University of Vermont and privately.
-She is also the Founder and Program Director of the Conservatory Audition Workshop - a program that trains top string students to succeed at auditions.
+Emily lives in Burlington, VT where she teaches both at the University of Vermont and privately.
+She has been published in Strings Magazine on several occasions and she also founded and runs the Conservatory Audition Workshop - a program that prepares string students for auditions at top music schools.